Who We Are

 Saul Segura shared below photos he took of the Wednesday morning NMTS ride that starts at Alameda Open Space.

 Will Ferrell planned to ride to glory making a record setting attempt on the Crest.

 Next Crest attempts are May 21 and May 28.
 Why not set a goal of improving your cardio and your leg strength and try the Crest yourself?

-NMTS member and President Gordon Pegue has booked five (5) two-person rooms at the Lamplighter Inn in Santa Fe for the night of Saturday, May 16th, 2015.
+NMTS President Gordon Pegue has booked five (5) two-person rooms at the Lamplighter Inn in Santa Fe for the night of Saturday, May 16th, 2015.